 6.5.1 Interpretation of the Standard

-Environmental responsibility includes compliance of the Annual Plan with state policies, particularly pollution reduction.
+Environmental responsibility includes compliance of the Annual Plan with state policies, particularly emissions reduction.
 This Standard further requires proper valuation of environmental costs and benefits in this 2025 Plan.
 Modifications to the Standards in Docket 23-07-EE specify that demonstration of environmental responsibility include an assessment of compliance with state climate policies, and proper valuation of climate costs and benefits, in addition to environmental costs and benefits.
 The Company’s interpretation of this addition is that, by distinguishing between environmental policies and values and climate policy and values, the Commission intends for the Company to assess the climate impacts of its programs, specifically as they relate to the Act on Climate targets.

 6.5.2 Compliance with Standard